sharashankr/SpaceX-Falcon-9-First-Stage-Landing-Prediction/README.md

 ![](https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBMDeveloperSkillsNetwork-DS0701EN-SkillsNetwork/lab_v2/images/landing_1.gif)

-The project is divided between multiple notebooks, with work ranging from data collection - to cleaning - ML prediction.
+The project is divided between multiple notebooks, with work ranging from data collection - to cleaning and finally the ML prediction.
 Please refer to each notebook for more details.
 For your reference:
-  - 1. Data Collection through API
+1. Data Collection through API
 2. Web Scraping - More Data Collection
 3. Data Wrangling
 4. Exploratory Data Analysis
 5. Preparing the data
 6. Visual Analysis with Folium
 7. Machine Learning Prediction